-A district may release records to an agency caseworker or other representative of a state or local child welfare agency, who has the right to access a student’s case plan, when the agency or organization is legally responsible, for the care and protection of the student.
-This does not give a child welfare agency the right to look into any non-foster care student’s records, without parental consent, when there has been a mere allegation of abuse or neglect, absent an order or subpoena (see below).
+The District may release records to an agency caseworker or other representatives of a state or local child welfare agency, who has the right to access a student’s case plan, when the agency or organization is legally responsible, for the care and protection of the student.
+This does not give a child welfare agency the right to look into any non-foster care student’s records, without parental consent, when there has been a mere allegation of abuse or maltreatment, absent an order or subpoena.

 g) Pursuant to a Subpoena or Court Order

-When a district receives a subpoena or court order for the release of records the District must make a reasonable effort to notify the parent/guardian or eligible student of the order or subpoena in advance of compliance.
-This allows the parent/guardian or eligible student to seek protective action against the subpoena or order before the release of the records.
+When the District receives a subpoena or court order for the release of records, it will make a reasonable effort to notify the parent or guardian or eligible student of the order or subpoena in advance of compliance.
+This allows the parent or guardian or eligible student to seek protective action against the subpoena or order before the release of the records.

-Districts may disclose a student’s records without first notifying parents/guardians or eligible students if the disclosure is:
+The District may disclose a student’s records without first notifying parents or guardians or eligible students if the disclosure is:

-2. Pursuant to a judicial order in cases where the parents are a party to a court proceeding involving child abuse or neglect or dependency matters, and the order is issued in the context of that proceeding; or
+- In accordance with a judicial order in cases where the parents are a party to a court proceeding involving child abuse or maltreatment or dependency matters, and the order is issued in the context of that proceeding; or

-3. Made to a court (with or without an order or subpoena) when a District is involved in a legal action against a parent or student and the records are relevant to the matter.
+- Made to a court (with or without an order or subpoena) when the District is involved in a legal action against a parent or student and the records are relevant to the matter.

 h) For Financial Aid Purposes